Last update of this page: March 23, 2026

 -

 Remember though that the compute nodes of LUMI are an HPC infrastructure and not a container cloud!
+HPC has its own container runtimes specifically for an HPC environment and the typical security constraints of such an environment.

 What do containers not provide¶

 What is being discussed in this subsection may be a bit surprising.
 Containers are often marketed as a way to provide reproducible science and as an easy way to transfer software from one machine to another machine.
-However, containers are neither of those and this becomes very clear when using containers build on your typical Mellanox/NVIDIA InfiniBand based clusters with Intel processors and NVIDIA GPUs on LUMI.
+However, containers are neither of those and this becomes very clear when using containers built on your typical Mellanox/NVIDIA InfiniBand based clusters with Intel processors and NVIDIA GPUs on LUMI.
 This is only true if you transport software between sufficiently similar machines (which is why they do work very well in, e.g., the management nodes of a cluster, or a server farm).

-Containers are certainly not performance portable unless they have been designed to run optimally on a range of hardware and your hardware falls into that range.
+Containers are certainly not performance portable unless they have been specifically designed to run optimally on a range of hardware and your hardware falls into that range.
 E.g., without proper support for the interconnect it may still run but in a much slower mode.
 But one should also realise that speed gains in the x86 family over the years come to a large extent from adding new instructions to the CPU set, and that two processors with the same instructions set extensions may still benefit from different optimisations by the compilers.
 Not using the proper instruction set extensions can have a lot of influence.
 At my local site we've seen GROMACS doubling its speed by choosing proper options, and the difference can even be bigger.

 Many HPC sites try to build software as much as possible from sources to exploit the available hardware as much as possible.
 You may not care much about 10% or 20% performance difference on your PC, but 20% on a 160 million EURO investment represents 32 million EURO and a lot of science can be done for that money...

-But even full portability is a myth, even if you wouldn't care much about performance (which is already a bad idea on an infrastructure as expensive as LUMI).
+But even basic portability is a myth, even if you wouldn't care much about performance (which is already a bad idea on an infrastructure as expensive as LUMI).
 Containers are really only guaranteed to be portable between similar systems.
 When well built, they are more portable than just a binary as you may be able to deal with missing or different libraries in the container, but that is where it ends.
 Containers are usually built for a particular CPU architecture and GPU architecture, two elements where everybody can easily see that if you change this, the container will not run.
 But there is in fact more: containers talk to other hardware too, and on an HPC system the first piece of hardware that comes to mind is the interconnect.
+This may also cause failures.
 And they use the kernel of the host and the kernel modules and drivers provided by that kernel.
 Those can be a problem.
-A container that is not build to support the SlingShot interconnect, may fall back to TCP sockets in MPI, completely killing scalability.
-Containers that expect the knem kernel extension for good intra-node MPI performance may not run as efficiently as LUMI uses xpmem instead.
+This is particularly true for GPU software: If your userland libraries in the container are too new or too old for the GPU driver, they may simply fail to run.
+And containers may also want to talk to certain services on the supercomputer.
+One important one is communicating with the resource manager, which some MPI libraries need.
+Versions that do not sufficiently or features that the host does not offer but the container expects, may also cause crashes.

 But what can they then do on LUMI?¶